Updating Results

 Entry Requirements

-The academic requirements that are displayed are applicable to currently available courses only, and are updated annually in October and may be changed without notice.
-The Handbooks Online and the University of Sydney Calendar are the official legal source of information relating to study at the University of Sydney, and you are referred to those documents.
+The academic requirements that are displayed are applicable to currently available courses only and are updated annually in October and may be changed without notice.
+The Handbooks Online and the University of Sydney Calendar are the official legal source of information relating to study at the University of Sydney.

 Study Mode